Jack Raven’s Foraging Course | What’s it about?

-Our 1 day spring foraging course is for anyone who would like to gain an insight into the edible delights of the British hedgerow and woodlands.
-So if you’re curious about the plants that grow around you and wonder which you can eat and which you need to avoid, come and join us!
+Our 1 day foraging courses are based on the Kent Downs in an area of outstanding natural beauty.
+The courses are for anyone who’d like to gain an insight into the edible delights of the British hedgerows, fields and woodlands.
+So if you’re curious about the plants, berries and fruits that grow around you and wonder which you can eat and which you need to avoid, come and join us!

 You can see our complete course schedule here.